 Father's Day 2026 is June 21.
 If you are shopping for a power tool gift, the three biggest decisions are budget, battery platform, and whether to buy a single tool or a combo kit.
-We have tested and ranked the best options across all three variables so you do not have to guess.
+We evaluate each recommendation against those variables so you do not have to guess.

-This guide links to three detailed buying guides -- each one independently tested and ranked.
+This guide links to three detailed buying guides -- each one independently reviewed and ranked with a clear evidence label.
 Start with whichever matches your situation, then use the quick decision framework below to confirm you are on the right track.

 How We Select These Picks

-Jake Mercer tests every tool in our guides against a defined set of criteria before it earns a recommendation.
+Jake Mercer leads the hands-on reviews and spec checks behind our gift recommendations.
 For Father's Day picks specifically, we layer in gift-context considerations that standard buying guides overlook:

 - Platform compatibility risk.
 A great tool in the wrong battery ecosystem is a bad gift.
 Every pick in our guides is evaluated for whether it is safe to buy for someone whose platform you may not know -- or whether it is specifically strong within an ecosystem.